MukulJoshiPune/data_science_blog/pages/linearalgebra/why.md

 tagline: Linear Algebra Basics
 ---

-Here is a simple understanding of that why.
+Here is a simple answer to that why.

 * We humans are limited in our capability of understanding :-) however we are capable enough to solve and understand Linear equations.
 * Many of the real world problems are non linear.